 The specialists at Duncan & Toplis provide legal and probate services, such as Wills, Inheritance Tax, Lasting Power of Attorney, and more.

-Our legal and probate specialists appreciate the importance of securing the future for you and those who are close to you.
+We understand the importance of securing the future for you and those who are close to you.

 Through a range of services, our team can help you to make plans to retain family wealth and transfer assets to the next generation whilst preparing for all possible eventualities and mitigating the potential impact of Inheritance Tax liabilities.